Psammodromus algirus: Geographic range

 Psammodromus algirus is found in North Africa (Morocco, Algeria, and Tunisia) and in Southwestern Europe (Iberian Peninsula: Portugal, Spain, Andorra, Gibraltar; southernmost France, and Italy near Lampedusa).

 The IUCN assessment from 2009 treats Psammodromus algirus nollii and Psammodromus algirus ketamensis as full species and restricts Psammodromus algirus to North Africa.

 Habitat

-P. algirus typically occurs in dense bushy vegetation, but it can also venture to more open areas.
+Psammodromus algirus typically occurs in dense bushy vegetation, but it can also venture to more open areas.
 It can be found at elevations up to 2600 m above sea level, but it is more common at lower elevations.

 Diet

-Psammodromus algirus mainly feeds on terrestrial arthropods, specifically Orthoptera, Formicidae, Coleoptera, Hemiptera, and Araneae.
+Psammodromus algirus preys mainly on terrestrial arthropods, specifically Orthoptera, Formicidae, Coleoptera, Hemiptera, and Araneae.

 Conservation status

-P. algirus is threatened by habitat loss.
+Psammodromus algirus is threatened by habitat loss.

 Description

-P. algirus commonly reaches a snout–vent length of about 7.5 cm, occasionally 9 cm.
+Ppsammodromus algirus commonly reaches a snout-to-vent length (SVL) of about 7.5 cm, occasionally 9 cm.
 The tail is 2–3 times the body length.
 Dorsal colouration is usually metallic brownish with a pair of conspicuous white or yellowish stripes on both sides.